salamelek/tradingBotNew/README.md

 Instead of comparing multiple dataPoints chained, it's better to place chained data in a dataPoint and then comparing each data point.
 Example: sma, medians, stuff like that

+### Deciding if a set of nn is acceptable
+When we get a list of the knn, they all have a distance to the origin.
+Based on that distance we have to decide if the prediction will be accurate enough.
+Here are a few ways:
+1) Compare the best distance to the threshold
+2) Compare the worst distance to the threshold
+3) Compare the mean distance to the threshold
+4) Any other combination/function

+### Getting a prediction
+Once we have the knn and we know that they are decent, we proceed to simulate an open position at each nn.
+The parameters of such positions are accessible in config.py.
+The position will be simulated and the return will be that position with the correct direction.